dappforce/subsocial-docs/docs/sdk/quick-start/spaces/CreatingSpaces.md

 Params:
 1: `parentIdOpt` - don't use now.
 2: `handleOpt` - disabled now.
-3: `Content` - [IpfsContent](https://docs.subsocial.network/js-docs/js-sdk/interfaces/interfaces.reaction.html) is a function that returns
+3: `content` - [IpfsContent](https://docs.subsocial.network/js-docs/js-sdk/interfaces/interfaces.reaction.html) is a function that returns
 a substrate like implementation for enum { IPFS: "CID of your content"}.
 4: `permissions` - advanced options.